Bleu d'Auvergne

 Bleu d'Auvergne was developed in the mid-1850s by a French cheesemaker named Antoine Roussel.
 Roussel noted that the occurrence of blue molds on his curd resulted in an agreeable taste, and conducted experiments to determine how veins of such mold could be induced.
 After several failed tests, Roussel discovered that the application of rye bread mold created the veining, and that pricking the curd with a needle provided increased aeration.
 The increased oxygenation enabled the blue mold to grow in the pockets of air within the curd.
 Subsequently, his discovery and techniques spread throughout the region.

+Manufacturing

 Today, bleu d'Auvergne is prepared via mechanical needling processes.
 It is then aged for approximately four weeks in cool, wet cellars before distribution, a relatively short period for blue cheeses.

+As of 2018, this cheese is primarily produced in industrial dairies, with only one original farm-based production remaining.
+The refrigerated raw cow’s milk purchased by these dairies is often pasteurized before processing.
+Whether raw or pasteurized, the milk is mixed with Penicillium roqueforti or Penicillium glaucum, which are responsible for the blue veining, and then rennet is added.
+Pasteurized milk, which lacks the diverse native microbiota of raw milk, is re-inoculated with a limited selection of cultured microorganisms.

+Once the curd is cut and drained, it is gently stirred to "coat the grain," initiating draining at each curd particle.
+It is then placed into molds to complete the draining process.
+Salting follows, carried out in two stages: salt is applied to the flat surfaces and then to the sides of the cheese, gradually penetrating the interior of the paste.

+To allow the blue mold to develop, the cheese needs oxygen; therefore, Bleu d’Auvergne is pierced with needles upon entering the aging cellar to promote internal aeration.
+In 2018, traditional knitting needles had long been replaced by mechanical piercing systems that ensure even veining and a satisfactory transformation yield.

+The cheeses are then aged for a minimum of four weeks in cool, humid cellars to develop their creamy texture and full flavor.

+To produce one Bleu d’Auvergne cheese, approximately: